Staff social media use - frequently asked questions

 Can I use social media if I work for NSW Health?

 Yes.
-NSW Health supports the responsible, respectful use of social media, and the right of all people to express their views, support causes or engage in public debate, including advocating in relation to their roles.
+NSW Health supports the responsible, respectful use of social media, and the right of all people to express their views, support causes or engage in public debate, including advocating in relation to their roles, provided this is done respectfully and in a way that does not breach their obligations under related NSW Government and NSW Health policies and procedures.

 Like any other community member, our staff have the right to enter public debates and comment on political, social or other issues in their capacity as private citizens.